 increased vulnerability as well as their reduced decision-making

-caring for our elderly parents, who for many until only
+for our elderly parents, who for many until only recently

-recently wereour caregivers.
-This exchange of roles not only
+wereour caregivers.
+This exchange of roles not only intensifies our

-intensifies our parents' feelings of helplessness but also our own
+parents' feelings of helplessness but also our own confusion and

 Marjorie W. feels that guilt everyday.
 A self-proclaimed